 Both share thousands of cognates – some identical and others very closely related.
 That is, reading and writing in Spanish are typically straightforward.

-It has no strange phonemes except for the somehow funny letter’ ñ.’
+It has no strange phonemes except for the funny letter’ ñ.’
 Most of the words that make up Spanish are written as pronounced.

 The writing is almost entirely phonetic.
 That is why learning Spanish is one of the easiest languages of all the choices.